How many times have you failed at trying to achieve your goals?

 Trust me when I tell you that it is worth it to tell them.

-The final tip for how to achieve your goals is about giving in to temptations.
+The final tip for how to reach your goals is about not giving in to temptations.

 Because of this, you must actively make an effort to avoid temptations.

-For example, if you have made a goal to boost your savings, then you should avoid going to the mall to window shop when you are bored.
+For example, if you have made plans to boost your savings, then you should avoid going to the mall to window shop when you are bored.

 Take it from me.
 You will buy something even if you have no intention to do so.